laurennchen/CSE-110/index.md

 git pull
 ```
 ## My Hobbies & Extra Info About Me
 Some of my hobbies include playing soccer, guitar, and taking [my dog](mars.jpg) on walks.
 I also enjoy baking; last month I made a [lemon poppyseed cake](SIX_E3126632-F1DC-468B-9D3A-0A5C2A933A6B.png) using [this recipe](https://thecakeblog.com/2018/02/lemon-poppyseed-cake.html), and it was delicious.
-Recently, I learned how to surf, so I have enjoyed spending a lot of time at the beach.
+Recently, I learned how to surf, so I have enjoyed spending a lot of time at the beach. :surfing_woman: :ocean:

 This quarter, the classes I am taking include:
 - CSE 110